jmservera/blog/content/posts/como-montar-un-servicio-de-video-chat.en.md

 no-stdout-log"  > /etc/turnserver.conf
 ```

-And, at the end, we create the admin user and generate the SSL certificates with [certbot][certbot]:
+And, in the end, we create the admin user and generate the SSL certificates with [certbot][certbot]:

 ```bash
 sudo systemctl start coturn